-Watch Nell and The Flaming Lips cover Nick Cave’s ‘Red Right Hand’ on ‘Colbert’
+Watch Nell and The Flaming Lips cover Nick Cave & The Bad Seeds' ‘Red Right Hand’ on ‘Colbert’

-Nell and The Flaming Lips appeared on The Late Show With Stephen Colbert last night (January 5) to perform their collaborative cover of Nick Cave’s ‘Red Right Hand’.
+Nell and The Flaming Lips appeared on The Late Show With Stephen Colbert last night (January 5) to perform their collaborative cover of Nick Cave & The Bad Seeds’ ‘Red Right Hand’.

 - READ MORE: The Flaming Lips – ‘American Head’ review: indie-rock’s space invaders crash-land back on planet Earth